csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 #### Final Example

-After these more instructional examples here is a last one which shows some potentials of granular sounds.
+After first prsenting the more instructional examples, this final one shows some of the potential applications for granular sounds.
 It uses the same parts of *The quick brown fox* as in the first example of this chapter, each which different sounds and combination of the parameters.

    ***EXAMPLE 05G06_the_fox_universe.csd***